-"Mending My Broken Heart" is the third chronicle from my book, "True Love."
+"The Summer of Dappled Leaves" is the first chronicle from my book, "True Love."

 I’ve named the summer of 2008, “The Summer of Dappled Leaves”.